 🔎 Other Important Features

 - Waterproof zippers and seams are important!
-They reliably keep wind and raindrops out.
+They keep wind and raindrops reliably out.

 - Front ≠ back on the cycling jacket!
 The back of many bike summer jackets is ventilated, while the belly, chest, and arms have a windproof layer.

 - A helmet-compatible hood provides double protection for cyclists.
 Often the hoods are disproportionately large.
-This is not because the designers were asleep; the oversized hoods protect your head plus helmet from wind and weather!
+This is not because the designers were sleeping; the oversized hoods protect your head plus helmet from wind and weather!

 - Reflective elements ensure better visibility.

-- The silicone trim keeps the jacket in place.
-At the hem of many cycling jackets, you'll find a silicone strip that prevents the jacket from riding up your back.
-There can also be non-slip coatings on the cuffs.
+- The silicone trim keeps the jacket in place.On the hem of many cycling jackets, you'll find a silicone strip that prevents the jacket from riding up the back.
+There can also be anti-slip coatings on the sleeve cuffs.

 - The back pocket remains accessible.
-The classic storage space for cyclists is also available on the summer jacket; it either has its own back pockets or an opening through which you can reach your jersey pockets.
+The classic storage space for cyclists is also available on the summer jacket; it either has its own back pockets or an opening through which you can access your jersey pockets.

-Light all-around summer jacket for women.
+Lightweight all-round summer jacket for women.
 Image © Craft

 Our ultimate buying guide: With a few simple questions to the perfect summer jacket for bikers!